Are you looking for easy Easter desserts to serve after dinner? My copycat Reese's Eggs are the perfect thing to serve to your guests as a treat.

 An easy Easter Dessert!

 You know Easter is close when you see the Reese's Eggs in store.
 They're everywhere and always a fan favorite.
 Have you always wanted to make them at home?
 Of course you have, I have just the recipe for you.
-These Dairy Free Copycat Reese's Eggs are super simple and packed with that delicious peanut butter everyone loves so much.
+These Copycat Reese's Eggs are super simple and packed with that delicious peanut butter everyone loves so much.
 And the chocolate coating is even easier to make.
 Even if you're not a baker you can make this recipe.
 I'm typically not a fan of peanut butter, I actually stay away from peanut butter desserts.
 My husband told me he loved this dessert and he know's a good recipe.

-Dairy Free Copycat Reese's Eggs Tips
+Copycat Reese's Eggs Tips

 Working with chocolate and peanut butter can be tricky.
 I had to pop these eggs back in the fridge multiple times to harden up again.
 When you freeze or refrigerate the Peanut Butter Eggs make sure you work fast.
 That's my only tip here!
 I also added an extra 3 tablespoons to the mix.
 It helped make the mixture easier to manage.
 You don't want the mixture to be too crumbly or you won't be able to shape the eggs correctly.
 It took me about 5 minutes to shape the eggs and that's only because this was my first time making them.
 If I make this recipe more I will get more comfortable with the mixture.